berdal84/cli-lib/README.md

+## Brief

-A try to make a library to facilitate command line argument parsing.
+CLIB is a try to make a library to facilitate command line argument parsing.

+_Note: this kind of this lib already exists, I want to learn how to do this "on my own"._

+## Details

 First, I want to be able to define a set of flags or typed params.
 Some examples: